Otto Kalvitsa: Early years

 Otto Kalvitsa was born as a carpenter's son in the village of Kontiolahti, Northern Karelia.
 After finishing the elementary school, Kalvitsa entered the industrial school in Helsinki on his father's expense.
 Kalvitsa also took some drawing lessons in the Academy of Fine Arts.
 In 1903, Kalvitsa left the industrial school and started working for Hietalahti Shipyard and Engineering Works to finance his studies.
 In 1907–1912, Kalvitsa sailed on the ships of the Finland Steamship Company and finally finished his studies in 1913, graduating as a steam engine operator.
-The next four years, Kalvitsa worked in the steam liners of the lake Päijänne.
+For the next four years, Kalvitsa worked in the steam liners of the lake Päijänne.
 He was active in the labour movement since the 1905 general strike, and also participated the strike supporting the 1906 Sveaborg Rebellion.

 Finnish Civil War

 As the Finnish Civil War broke out in January 1918, Kalvitsa lived in Lahti.
 He joined the local Red Guard and was sent to Heinola, where he first served in gun repair and was later named as the "fleet commissar".
 In the late April, Kalvitsa joined fleeing Reds and finally ended up in the coastal town of Kotka.
 On 4 May, he was evacuated to Saint Petersburg by a steam ship.
 After a month in the Buy refugee camp in the Kostroma Governorate, Kalvitsa and three other Reds returned to Saint Petersburg.
 They were appointed by the Finnish revolutionaries Eino Rahja and Evert Eloranta to sneak into Finland as spies.
 After crossing the border on 2 August, they were soon captured by Finnish Whites in Antrea, where one of the men was killed in a gunfight.
 Kalvitsa was sentenced for 10 years in prison, but in January 1919, he managed to escape from the forced labour camp in Vyborg and fled to Russia.